 Money is neutral.
 It is what you do with it that makes the difference.
-Budgeting well and setting your heart to right with God in the area of money will lead to blessings, not evil.
+Managing it well and setting your heart to right with God in the area of money will lead to blessings, not evil.

-Like a life with Jesus, you start to see things differently when you begin to live within your budget.
-You see that the long-term goal of paying off your credit cards (for good) more important than buying two new pairs of shoes, so you only buy one.
+Like a life with Jesus, you start to see things differently when you begin to manage money in a way that honors Him.
+You see that the long-term goal of paying off your credit cards (for good) is more important than buying two new pairs of shoes, so you only buy one.